Poojachandru/AADI/README.md

 # AADI — Arrival-Aware Dine-In 🍽️

-AADI (Arrival-Aware Dine-In) is a prototype system that allows guests to pre-order food and have it **automatically fired to the restaurant kitchen when they arrive** (or are near arrival).

-The system includes:
-- A **Guest Web UI** (choose restaurant → menu → cart → stage → fire)
-- A **Restaurant Tablet UI** (incoming / preparing / ready)
-- A **Mock Restaurant API** that simulates real kitchen behavior

-This project is focused on **UX + system flow**, not payments or authentication (yet).
+**AADI (Arrival-Aware Dine-In)** is a prototype system that rethinks restaurant pre-ordering by aligning food preparation with **actual guest arrival**, not guesswork.

+Guests can browse a menu, place an order, and *stage* it in advance.
+The order is **automatically fired to the restaurant when the guest arrives**, ensuring food is prepared at the right time — not too early, not too late.

+This repository focuses on **UX, system flow, and realistic restaurant behavior**.

 ---

-##  Core Idea
+## 🚀 Why AADI?

+Traditional pre-ordering often fails because:
-Traditional pre-ordering causes food to be ready too early or too late.
+- Food is prepared too early or too late

-**AADI solves this by introducing a “staged” order:**
+- Kitchens lack reliable arrival signals
+- Guests lose trust in timing promises

+**AADI introduces a staged order lifecycle**:
-1. Guest builds order
+1. Draft — guest builds order
-2. Guest stages order with ETA or location
+2. Staged — guest sets ETA or enables location
-3. Order fires automatically on arrival
+3. Fired — order automatically sent on arrival
-4. Restaurant tablet shows it instantly
+4. Preparing → Ready → Served

+This mirrors how restaurants actually operate.

+---

+##  What This Repo Demonstrates

+- End-to-end guest → restaurant flow
+- Arrival-aware order firing
+- Realistic restaurant tablet UI
+- Live order status synchronization
+- Production-style UI architecture

+⚠️ Payments and authentication are intentionally out of scope.

 ---